 Slice the leeks and cook for 5 mins with the oil, garlic, butter and a sprinkle of salt.
 Set aside to cool for 15 minutes.

-In a bowl mix the double cream, lemon juice, cheddar, 2 of the eggs and herbs.
+In a bowl mix the double cream, lemon juice, cheddar, the eggs and herbs.

 Mix the cooled leeks into the sauce.